pranigopu/pranigopu.github.io/docs/philosophy/ethics/1-standard-of-value.md

 **CLARIFICATION**:

-- Self-generated ⇒ Primary cause of interaction is its own action
+- Self-generated ⇒ Primary cause of interaction is its own action, i.e. within a set of constraints that allow for a variety of potentials, the realisation of a particular potential is fundamentally due to the entity's own nature independent (on some level) of its environment
 - Self-sustaining ⇒ Effect of action is the sustenance of the capacity for the action

 ---